 Unless you buy a low-fat alternative, regular sour cream tends to have more fat per serving than yogurt.
 This is an advantage where making tzatziki is concerned, because fat helps cut the tartness of the lemon juice and the bitterness of fresh chopped garlic.
 The fat in sour cream also conveys more flavor to your palate, functioning as a medium through which other flavors melt and flow.

 Sour cream's texture is on the thicker side, roughly the same as heavy cream whipped to stiff peaks.
 This is because of the bacteria that ferment sour cream, Streptococcus lactis.
 As the culture ferments, lactic acid is released.
 This acid causes the dairy proteins to coagulate and also accounts for sour cream's signature flavor.
 To thin your sour cream gyro sauce, add some olive oil, water or more lemon juice -- to taste.

 Using Sour Cream Tzatziki

-Gyro recipes with seafood, poultry, white meat pork and vegan meatless alternatives abound.
-Sour cream gyro sauce pairs well with any of these, its additional zing imparting the extra flavor that augments such low-fat options as boneless, skinless chicken or turkey breast, or seafood.
+Sour cream gyro sauce pairs well with any gyro recipe, its additional zing imparting the extra flavor that augments such low-fat options as boneless, skinless chicken or turkey breast, or seafood.
 Sour cream gyro sauce can stand in for mayonnaise or any sandwich spread.
 Spread it on sandwiches, in pita pockets, or on open-faced fish sandwiches.
-You can also eat it as a dip with warmed pita bread, pita chips or raw vegetables.
+You can also use it as a dip for warmed pita bread, pita chips or raw vegetables.